 If you’re riding flats then your shoes need to be as sticky as possible.
 Previously I thought the Shimano AM41s did a good job of this, but I was wrong.

-The FiveTen Freeriders don’t just stick, they stick like an octopus covered in double sided tape.
+The FiveTen Freeriders don’t just stick, they stick like a slug covered in double-sided tape.
 It’s almost too much!

 FiveTen Freerider MTB Review

 My first impression when stamping on the pedals with the FiveTen Freerider was just how firm and planted the sole feels, providing ample support of your whole foot.
 This was then immediately followed by me thinking I’d clipped in – they’re that grippy that you feel like you can pull up on the pedals!

 Aesthetically the Contacts are great.
 They look like an everyday, knockabout trainer and if you want to wear them like that then you can – unlike Shimanos offerings.
 There are loads of colours available too, which means that you can buy shoes to match your bike (come on, we’ve all done it) or simply pick your favourite colours.

 - The canvas upper gets dirty really quickly and mud tends to stick to them, while its MTB and we expect things to get muddy the inability to just shake it off is quite annoying.